ajoydas/hobbits/specs/spec.md

 ###### `0x0A` GET_BLOCK_HEADERS

-Nodes may request block headers from other nodes using the `GET_BLOCK_HEADERS` message:
+Nodes may request block headers from other nodes using the `GET_BLOCK_HEADERS` message, with the following information contained in the body of the message:

 <!--is this necessary?-->
 ```python